 Add a general-purpose fertilizer after the blooming period.

-You will know when it is time to divide the plants, as the plant and flowers will grow smaller than normal.
+You will know when it is time to divide the plants, as the plants and flowers will grow smaller than normal.
 Divide and separate…… After a few years, the clumps of flowers need to be separated.
 Dig them up.
 Separate the Rhizomes, using a sharp knife.
 Make sure at least one “eye” is on each segment.
 Replant the rhizomes

 Ideal Soil pH: 5.5 – 7.5